lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 Note: As we can see LocalDate doesn't have a public constructor!.
  Also if invalid date values like 40th of the month is passed, then the exception is thrown in the runtime! but it compiles.
+ Importantly dates are also immutable objects so don't forget to reassign them!.

  ```
 12: LocalDate date = LocalDate.of(2014, Month.JANUARY, 20);